Introduction

 • difficulty breathing, especially when upset.

-Viruses like the common cold cause croup, so your child may also have the following symptoms before croup develops:
+Croup is caused by viruses like the common cold, so your child may also have symptoms like:

 • a sore throat